-Androgen activity: There are contradicting results for antiandrogenic activity of 3-BC with two studies showing a clear antiandrogenic effect and one study showing no effect up to the highest tested concentration of 10 μ M of 3-BC.
+Androgen activity: There are different results for antiandrogenic activity of 3-BC in two studies showing a clear antiandrogenic effect and in one study showing no effect up to the highest tested concentration of 10 $\mu$ M of 3-BC.
 This can be explained by the use of different cell lines with different levels of endogenous AR.